-When gardening in a small space, one of the largest budget busters is purchasing containers for your plantings.
+When gardening, one of the largest budget busters is purchasing containers for your plantings.
 Even at the discount stores, buying containers for your garden can take a huge chunk out of your wallet, leaving nothing for the plants!
-There are ways to creatively create your own containers and save money on gardening in a small space.
+There are ways to creatively create your own cheap garden containers and save money to use on other garden projects.

 Remake a Cheap Container